alishak1999/Racial-Slurs/README.md

 # Racial-Slurs

+The code and files are in the master branch

 The file slurs.txt contains a set of swear words (considering swear words along with a few racial slurs in this case)

 The file tweets.txt contain a set of tweets for analysis